Coronavirus: Berlin imposes strict night-time restrictions amid case spike | DW | 06.10.2020

 It is the first time since the introduction of its traffic light alert system that two of its warning lights are on red: both the R-value, the virus' basic reproduction value, and the incidence value that shows the number of cases per 100,000 residents within the space of a week.

-Four districts of Berlin are classified as high-risk zones, meaning they exceeded 50 cases per 100,000 inhabitants for seven days in a row.
+Four districts of Berlin, with a combined population of 1 million, are now classified as high-risk zones, meaning they exceeded 50 cases per 100,000 inhabitants for seven days in a row.

 This is the threshold Germany uses to define areas abroad as high risk; German residents returning from such areas are required to self-isolate for 14 days, or to obtain a test and demonstrate they are healthy after a shorter period of self-isolation.